 We thank Ana Mora for excellent research assistance and Raj Aggarwal for many helpful conversations.
 The data used in this paper are confidential but not exclusive.
 All errors are ours.
-Any opinions expressed are those of the authors and not those of the Bureau of the Census nor of the National Bureau of Economic Research. v3.0
+The views expressed herein are those of the authors and not necessarily those of the Census nor of the National Bureau of Economic Research.